 Method 3: Pipe Jacking

-Pipe Jacking is generally used to describe the process where the pipe which is inserted behind the drilling head is to be both the outer pipe for ground support and the carrier pipe.
+Pipe jacking is the term used to describe the process whereby the pipe that is inserted behind the drilling head is to be both the outer pipe for ground support and the carrier pipe.
 The jacking pipe is generally a Humes or Rocla reinforced concrete jacking pipe or a Hobas GRP jacking pipe.